AMD To Develop Semi-Custom Graphics Chip For Intel

 The new product, which will be part of our 8th Gen Intel Core family, brings together our high-performing Intel Core H-series processor, second generation High Bandwidth Memory (HBM2) and a custom-to-Intel third-party discrete graphics chip from AMD’s Radeon Technologies Group* – all in a single processor package.

 Notably, Intel's eighth-generation lineup consists of three separate nodes/architectures: the 14nm+ Kaby Lake-R (refresh), 14nm++ Coffee Lake, and 10nm Cannon Lake.
 Intel hasn't disclosed which process it will employ with the new processor, but it is likely paired with the forthcoming 10nm Cannon Lake processors that have long been scheduled for release early next year.
-It's also logical to assume the AMD GPU employs Vega cores.
+It's also logical to assume the AMD GPU employs Vega cores, especially given the use of HBM2 and the unique power delivery system (covered below).

 Intel has traditionally used Nvidia IP for its graphics solutions through a patent-sharing license, but that agreement expired earlier this year.
 The agreement allows Intel to use Nvidia's IP in perpetuity, but it only applies to the IP shared during the licensing period.
 That means Intel doesn't have access to newer Nvidia IP.
-Intel confirmed to us that its new arrangement with AMD doesn't include licensing of AMD's technology; instead, Intel is merely purchasing finished semi-custom products from AMD.
+Intel confirmed to us that its new arrangement with AMD doesn't include licensing of AMD's technology; instead, Intel is merely purchasing finished semi-custom products from AMD that it fabs with its partners.
 That means Intel likely isn't abandoning its own internal GPU development programs.
 Intel also confirmed to us that it approached AMD to begin the project.

 Intel claims the new design will allow for thinner and lighter devices, such as notebooks, 2-in-1s, and mini-desktops, by combining all of the components into one device.
 Intel claims the new processor, which obviously will power high-end mobile products, reduces the component footprint by half compared to existing motherboards.
 That equates to a real estate savings of 1,900mm2.
 That enables OEMs to make thinner and lighter devices while also bulking up the thermal solution.
 Increased thermal dissipation is a key enabler for high-power mobile devices because it allows the device to operate at a higher level of performance for a longer duration.